 On the other hand, if you’re looking to secure a document with more security features that protect the document, it may be best to go with a digital signature.

-Use jSign for Your Digital and Electronic Signature Needs
+Use jSign for Your Electronic Signature Needs

 - Real-time notifications: When a customer or client signs your document, you’ll get notified instantly via email.